 It has a mahogany back, sides, and neck, an Ovangkol fingerboard and bridge, a Washburn tortoise pickguard, and Washburn’s “Heritage” design rosette.

 - NECK: Satin Mahogany with 2 way Truss Rod

 Left Handed Washburn Basses

 Unfortunately, as with electric guitars, Washburn does not cater to lefty bassists at the moment.

 Washburn has a good varied range of electric, bass, and acoustic guitars.
-However, with only one model available to lefty players, it’s a little disappointing not to be able to own a left handed guitar from the current range.
+However, with only one acoustic model available to lefty players, it’s a little disappointing not to be able to own a left handed guitar from the current electric guitar or bass range.